pyhgf: A neural network library for predictive coding: Introduction

-One limiting factor for the wider application of predictive coding neural networks to more complex probabilistic models is the absence of easily accessible open-source toolboxes compatible with modern probabilistic programming and neural network libraries.
-It is therefore critical for the field to develop a framework that would facilitate the implementation of predictive coding models in a manner analogous to how TensorFlow \parencite{tensorflow2015} and PyTorch \parencite{pytorch} have supported the development of conventional neural networks over the past decade.
-However, this requirement comes with technical challenges that are far from trivial on the software development side.
-This becomes especially apparent when we consider the deep divergence between the models that standard neural network libraries are tailored to develop and the dynamic and flexible nature of the models that computational neuroscience and computational psychiatry seek to develop.
-Biological organisms can implement learning and flexible behaviours not only by adjusting the inner representation of some quantities but also by leveraging self-monitoring, self-organisation, cellular growth and functional plasticity.
-Even abstracting from the specific optimisation algorithm or inference methods that we aim to apply, few of these features could be implemented in classical deep learning libraries.
-First, those libraries need to compile to low-level programming languages while maintaining possibilities for automatic differentiation.
+One limiting factor to the wider application of predictive coding neural networks to more complex probabilistic models is the absence of easily accessible open-source toolboxes compatible with modern probabilistic programming and neural network libraries.
+It is therefore critical for the field to develop a framework that facilitates the implementation of predictive coding models in a manner analogous to how TensorFlow \parencite{tensorflow2015} and PyTorch \parencite{pytorch} have supported the development of conventional neural networks over the past decade.
+However, this requirement comes with considerable technical challenges on the software development side.
+This becomes apparent when we consider the divergence between the models that standard neural network libraries are tailored to develop and the dynamic and flexible nature of the models that computational neuroscience and computational psychiatry seek to develop.
+Biological organisms can implement learning and flexible behaviours not only by adjusting the inner representation of certain quantities but also by leveraging self-monitoring, self-organisation, cellular growth and functional plasticity.
+Even abstracting from the specific optimisation algorithm or inference method that we aim to apply, few of these features could be implemented in classical deep learning libraries.
+First, those libraries need to compile to low-level programming languages while maintaining the possibility of automatic differentiation.
 This often comes at the cost of a restriction of dynamic manipulation of inner variables at execution time.
-For example, conventional neural networks rely heavily on linear algebra functionalities that will require static matrix shapes, which has been a limiting factor for graph neural networks for example (see however how \parencite{PyTorchGeometric} and \parencite{jraph2020} circumvent parts of this problem).
+For example, conventional neural networks rely heavily on linear algebra functionalities that require static matrix shapes, which has been a limiting factor for graph neural networks for example (see however how \parencite{PyTorchGeometric} and \parencite{jraph2020} circumvent parts of this problem).
 Secondly, these frameworks tend to disentangle the optimisation process from the optimized system.
 While the network is defined through a set of variables only partially transparent, tuning the network relies on the execution of scripts whose steps are hidden from the network, preventing it from reasoning about inference itself.
 It is therefore crucial for predictive coding, and to adhere to biological realism, that self-monitoring and self-organisation principles could be instantiated more easily.